raypulver/kat-cr/README.md

 The torrent titles will be displayed in bold yellow if they are torrents posted by a Kickass Torrents verified member, and there will be a purple `ELITE` qualifier before any torrents posted by a Kickass Torrents elite member.

 And that's all there is to it.
 The application and module orders torrents by seeders in descending order by default.
+To change this behavior, pass the -f/--field flag or -s/--sorder flag (details on the possible values for these options below).
 Note that you do not have to surround a multi-word search query in quotes.

 ## Module usage
 To use this module in your application, install it to your project and use